 Snyk protects over 120,000 developers every day from known security vulnerabilities in open source code, without slowing them down by seamlessly integrating to Dev & DevOps workflows.
 Snyk helps developers use open source code and stay secure by finding and fixing known vulnerabilities in open source project dependencies.
 It uses a comprehensive and detailed Snyk vulnerability database, maintained by a dedicated security team.
 Over one million packages are monitored by Snyk, protecting more than 100,000 projects written in node.js, Java, Go, Scala, Python, Ruby, .NET, PHP and Gradle.

 For Snyk’s engineering team, the need for a centralized logging solution was apparent from the start.
 Designing a microservice-based architecture, Snyk needed the ability to easily gain visibility into their services in real-time for monitoring and troubleshooting.
-Offering a reliable and secure ELK-as-a-Service platform, Logz.io was chosen as Snyk’s weapon of choice.
+Offering a reliable and secure Observability platform, built on the ELK Stack, Logz.io was chosen as Snyk’s weapon of choice.

 Snyk’s microservices are shipping what are mainly node.js logs.
 These microservices are deployed on Docker containers orchestrated with Kubernetes.
 Container logs are shipped in JSON format to stdout, and a Fluentd daemonset is responsible for aggregating the logs from the different nodes in the cluster and forwarding them to Logz.io’s listeners.